thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 An Internal SimRig is a direct attachment to the sensory and emotive portions of the neurophysiology of the user.
-This not only gives the user the maximum Matrix Perception bonus for having cybernetic senses (+3), but also allows the user to send their full simsense feed out.
+This not only gives the user the maximum Matrix Perception bonus for having cybernetic senses (+3), but also allows the user to send their full SimSense feed out.

 Perhaps the sneakiest part of the Internal SimRig is that the hardware itself is legal and can be manipulated in *software* to produce BTL sequences.
-This means that it can be used for Hot Sim without actually showing up as illegal hardware on a medical scan of any invasiveness.
+This means that it can be used for HotSim without actually showing up as illegal hardware on a medical scan of any invasiveness.
 This makes it the number one piece of hacker hardware.